-- Store and handle plate clamps correctly. - Inspect plate clamps and accessories before use and before placing into storage. - Put the clamps onto the plate as far as they will go. - Work within the angles and reeve in the manner for which the clamps are designed. - Use two or more pairs of clamps in conjunction with a spreader if the plate to be lifted is likely to sag longitudinally. - Take great care to ensure the plate is fully supported before attempting to release the clamps.
+- Store and handle plate clamps correctly. - Inspect plate clamps and accessories before use and before placing into storage. - Put the clamp onto the plate as far as it will go. - Check that the clamp is directly over the centre of gravity of the load. - Ensure the clamp is fully locked or tightened onto the plate before lifting. - Take great care to ensure the plate is fully supported before attempting to release the clamp.